The Barhabise Development Project ( BDP )

 All Contributions are 501(C)(3) tax-deductible and should be made out to

-The Little Wings Foundation and sent to the following address:
+The Little Wings Foundation and sent to the

 The Little Wings Foundation / Barhabise